viragkiss/tiny-flower/Final Project/Documentation.md

 # **The _Rainbow Tank_**

 ### **Overall project concept and description**
-This project was created to model particles and let users play around with them in a closed box space.
+This project is about colorful and playful visual simulation, created in the hope of making people excited and react to it with wonder.
+It models particles and lets users play around with them in a closed box space.
 Particles can be created by the user, they can be pulled and pushed around, and they can be removed from the box.

 ### **Pictures and videos**
 Circuit schematics: